vemonet/rdflib-endpoint/README.md

 > [!CAUTION]
 >
 > For now RDFLib uses a global variable to define custom evaluations, that means if you declare 2 datasets in the same process the functions defined on one dataset will be also used on another dataset.

+> [!WARNING]
+>
+> Oxigraph does not support custom functions, so it can be only used to deploy graphs without custom functions.

 #### `type_function` · Typed triple-pattern functions